-- Unresponsive users who haven’t opened an email in the past six, nine or 12 months.
-You can determine the threshold that works for your strategy
+- Unresponsive users: Determine which timeframe works best for your marketing strategy, but a good starting point might be users who haven’t opened an email in the past six, nine or 12 months

+Another thing to look out for is soft bounce emails.
 A soft bounce occurs when an email can’t be delivered due to a problem with the server or the mailbox being full.
-These will happen occasionally, but if you get a soft bounce for the same address five or more times, remove the address during your email list cleaning process.
+If you get a soft bounce for the same address five or more times, we recommend removing the address during your email list cleaning process as well.

-Don’t just let contacts slip away without trying to get them to re-engage with your brand.
-Email inboxes are usually quite crowded, and it’s possible your emails are simply getting overlooked.
-Give your customers a reason to open the message and take further action by testing out subject line copy (possibly including emojis to catch someone’s eye) and calls-to-action in the email body.
+Try to re-engage contacts before letting them slip away.
+Your customers’ email inboxes are crowded, so it’s possible your emails are getting overlooked.
+Give your customers a reason to open the message with unique and catchy subject lines and calls-to-action in the email body.

-If those tactics don’t win back engagement, send a final email that very directly asks the contact “Would you still like to receive our emails?”
-Include a very simple “unsubscribe” button in the text.
-If they don’t answer, you have your answer and you can proceed with removing the contact from your list.
-If they open the message and click unsubscribe, it can be helpful to have a form asking for the reason they are unsubscribing.
+Customers still aren’t responding?
+Send a final email and ask if they’d still like to receive emails from you.
+Include a very simple “unsubscribe” button.
+If they don’t answer, remove the contact from your list.
+If they open the message and click unsubscribe, it’s helpful to have a form asking for the reason they’re unsubscribing.
 This information will help you plan future campaigns.

 Organize and segment your list

-Cleaning your email list shouldn’t just focus on removing inactive accounts.
-You should also attempt to get to know a little more about your customer base.
-Once you know more info, you can segment your list better.
-This allows you to approach future e-commerce email marketing in a more specific, strategic way.
+Cleaning your email list shouldn’t only focus on removing inactive accounts.
+Get to know more about your active customer base!
+The more you know, the more you can segment your list.
+This allows you to approach future campaigns in a more specific, strategic way.